-Dr. Martin Luther King Jr. learning activities for preschool, pre-k, and kindergarten.
+Martin Luther King Jr. Day theme for for preschool, pre-k, and kindergarten.

 Dr. Martin Luther King Jr. Books

 Activities for Celebrating Dr. Martin Luther King Jr. Day